Mount Macedon Historical Society was formed in the 1970’s by a group of

 familyar, hence the unique character of many of the early avenues in the

-Gisborne streets and in the early Mount Macedon gardens.
+Gisborne streets and in the now famous Mount Macedon grand gardens.

 In order to take advantage of the “pure mountain air” and to escape the

-hot summers of Melbourne, many wealthy businessmen purchased substantial
+hot summers of Melbourne, many of the wealthy businessmen purchased substantial

 areas of land on which to build large homes at Upper Macedon.
 Each spring,